KolyoKolev/css-refs/README.md

 # css-refs

-A collection of pure HTML and CSS code for building different components
+A collection of HTML and CSS code